-I am a fifth year Ph.D student working with David Speyer.
+I am a sixth year Ph.D student working with David Speyer.

 I am primarily interested in algebraic geometry and algebraic

 calculus, equivariant free resolutions and moduli of stable curves.

 For example, here is a combinatorial covering

 space called a 'Schubert curve', and

 some related Young tableaux.
 Here are some gln word crystals, and

 here is a link to my math blog.